Nursing Colleges & Licensure in Texas | TX

 When you click on a sponsoring school or program, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-Texas is the second largest employer of registered nurses (RNs) in the United States, according to data from the US Bureau of Labor Statistics (2022).
-The Comptroller of Texas shows that in 2021 there were 400,000 nurses employed in the state, including licensed vocational (LVNs), registered nurses (RNs), and advanced practice registered nurses (APRNs).
+Texas is the second-largest employer of registered nurses (RNs) and nurse practitioners (NPs) in the United States, according to data from the US Bureau of Labor Statistics (2024).
+There are over 400,000 nurses employed in the state, including licensed vocational (LVNs), registered nurses (RNs), and advanced practice registered nurses (APRNs).
 The demand for nurses in Texas is likely to increase due to a low nurse-to-population ratio and a higher-than-average number of residents living with chronic conditions such as diabetes, obesity, and dementia.

 Nursing is a profession that requires highly regulated education and licensure.
 The Texas State Board of Nursing licenses nurses and recognizes three types of nursing practice: licensed vocational nurse (LVN), registered nurse (RN), and advanced practice registered nurse (APRN).
 Becoming an LVN involves earning a post-secondary diploma or a two-year associate’s degree.
 An RN typically holds a four-year bachelor of science degree in nursing.
 Lastly, APRNs have graduate and doctoral degrees or post-master’s certificates in areas of specialized patient care.